maorgo/ComputerScience/README.md

 # ComputerScience Repository
-This repository will contain some implementations / references I've picked up during my CS degree.
+This repository will contain some implementations / references I've picked up during my CS degree.<br>
-Any suggestions / comments will be highly appreciated.
+<b>Any suggestions / comments will be highly appreciated.</b>

 Maor.